sehugg/awesome-8bitgamedev/README.md

 * [https://github.com/MEGA65/open-roms](open-roms) - A project to create unencumbered open-source ROMs for use on selected retro computers

 * [http://cbios.sourceforge.net/](CBIOS) - A BSD-licensed MSX BIOS written from scratch by BouKiCHi (no cassette/disk/BASIC yet)

+## Books

+* [8bitworkshop Books](https://www.amazon.com/s?k=8bitworkshop) - Books that go along with the [8bitworkshop IDE](https://8bitworkshop.com/): "Making Games for the Atari 2600", "Making 8-bit Arcade Games in C", "Making Games for the NES", and "Designing Video Game Hardware in Verilog"

+* [Retro Game Dev: C64 Edition](https://www.amazon.com/Retro-Game-Dev-Derek-Morris/dp/0692980652/ref=sr_1_1?keywords=c64+game+dev&qid=1571357742&sr=8-1) - Using modern tools, this introductory book guides you through all the elements required to make two mini games: a space shooter and a platformer, and run them on an emulator or real C64 hardware.
+Uses CBM prg Studio (Windows IDE)

 ## Misc.